 Our name “茶渊” was borne from our core tenet, “茶学渊博，茶文化源远流长”, which likens the profound art of tea appreciation to the abounding history of tea.
 In a time where the Chinese heritage slowly wanes, Tea Chapter has been devotedly pioneering a renaissance in Chinese tea culture as the largest and oldest teahouse in Singapore.

 A step into the three-storey shophouse invites you into a cosy haven quite unlike any other.
 Its oriental charm borrows from elegant Eastern furnishings and the subtle smell of tea, gently brewing way.
-It is a placee for all to experience the finest handpicked teass, whether you aree a tea aficionado, looking to reconnect with your Chinese roots or seeking a relaxation retreat in our luh sanctum.
+It is a place for all to experience the finest handpicked teas, whether you are a tea aficionado, looking to reconnect with your Chinese roots or seeking a relaxation retreat in our tranquil sanctum.

 With the expertise of Grand Tea Master Patrick Kang, carefully curated pairings and sincere hospitality, Tea Chapter upholds the promise to beckon new chapters in the traditional art of Chinese tea making.